-VII.-General Notes.
+VII.-GENERAL NOTES.

-53. Paymasters, Barrackmasters, and Quarter-masters are to wear the same pattern uniform as other Officers of corresponding rank.
+44. Paymasters, Barrackmasters, and Quarter-masters are to wear the same pattern uniform as other Officers of corresponding rank.

-54. Officers on the Retired List whose names appear in the Navy List may wear the uniform of their rank which was regulation at the time they retired, or they may wear the latest pattern uniform, but in each case the letter "R." is to be worn on the shoulder-cords or shoulder-straps, immediately below the badges of rank.
+45. Officers on the Retired List whose names appear in the Navy List may wear the uniform of their rank which was regulation at the time they retired, or they may wear the latest pattern uniform, but in each case the letter "R" is to be worn on the shoulder-cords or shoulder-straps, immediately below the badges of rank.

-In Service Dress, the letter "R." will be worn on the step of the collar below the collar badges.
+In Service Dress the letter "R" will be worn on the step of the collar below the collar badges.

-55. Officers of the Royal Marines are to conform strictly to the provisions of the King's Regulations for the Army in regard to the different orders of dress, unless otherwise provided for by special order for the Royal Marines.
+46. Officers of the Royal Marines are to conform strictly to the provisions of the King's Regulations for the Army in regard to the different orders of dress, unless otherwise provided for by special order for the Royal Marines.
 When embarked they will conform to the orders for the dress of Naval Officers as far as possible, but in all cases will wear dress similar to their men when on duty with them.

-56. Officers are not permitted to appear in their uniforms at Fancy Dress Balls.
+47. Officers are not permitted to appear in their uniforms at Fancy Dress Balls.
 By the term "Uniform" in this order is meant the dress prescribed by existing regulations in force, and it is not intended to debar Officers from wearing at fancy dress balls uniforms of obsolete pattern which may correctly be described as fancy dress.

-57. For mourning a band of crape $3\frac{1}{2}$ ins. wide, is to be worn above the left elbow.
+48. For mourning a band of crape 31⁄2 ins. wide, is to be worn above the left elbow.

-58. Information regarding patterns of uniforms or equipment for Officers of Royal Marines can be obtained on application at the Office of the Adjutant-General, Royal Marines, Admiralty, Whitehall, S.W.1.
+49. Information regarding patterns of uniforms or equipment for Officers of Royal Marines can be obtained on application at the Office of the Adjutant-General, Royal Marines, Queen Anne's Chambers, Tothill Street, S.W.1.

-VIII.-Medals and Medal Ribbons.
+VIII.-MEDALS AND MEDAL RIBBONS.

-59. Medals and Medal ribbons are to be worn as laid down in Dress Regulations for Officers of the Army, except that the bar, when worn alone, will be half.
+50. Medals and Medal Ribbons are to be worn as laid down in Dress Regulations for Officers of the Army.

-60. When Medals are worn (blue or khaki) the bar is to be so cover the Medal Ribbons already garment.
+51. When Medals are worn in Service Dress (blue or khaki) the bar is to be so suspended as to cover the Medal Ribbons already attached to the garment.

-61. Decorations, &c., are to be worn drill under the regulations laid down Officers with white clothing on page 88.
+52. Decorations, &c., are to be worn with khaki drill under the regulations laid down for Naval Officers with white clothing on page 84.

-62. Miniature medals will be worn in Mess 2 on the lapel of the jacket immediately below Corps Badge.
-They are not to extend beyond lapel on the inner side.
+53. Miniature medals will be worn in Mess Dress on the lapel of the jacket immediately below the Corps Badge.
+They are not to extend beyond the lapel on the inner side.